deanishe/i-sheet-you-not/doc/index.rst

 You will be asked to specify a name for your new workflow, which will then be created and added to Alfred.

+The red generator elements are removed from auto-generated workflows.

 You should then :ref:`configure the worksheet, first row and data columns in the workflow configuration sheet <configuration>` (if the defaults are unsuitable).